 Please read carefully.
 There are no exceptions to these policies.

-- When you register, you must use your name and your contact information, including your personal email address to receive credit.
+- When you register, you must use your name and your contact information, including your personal email address, to receive credit.

 - To cancel your registration, you must cancel before the registration deadline to receive a partial refund.
 There is a $30 cancellation fee, even if requested before the registration deadline.
+Please call 612-626-2219 or email [email protected] to start the process.

 - There is no refund if you cancel after the registration deadline.